kvshvlin/yourmailproject/index.md

-Your Mail Project keeps things simple, thoughtful, and transparent
+Your Mail Project keeps things simple, thoughtful, and transparent.
-and runs a business model to create revenue for various illustrators.

 We hope you love what we do.